NCERT Exemplar Class 11 Maths Solutions Chapter 10 Straight Lines

 a=-1 Putting the value of'a'in equation 1we get x+y=-1

-Equation of straight line is x+y+1=0
+The equation of a straight line is x+y+1=0

 Find the equation of the line passing through the point (5, 2) and perpendicular to the line joining the points (2, 3) and (3, – 1).